 Cons of City Park Neighborhood

-- The stretch bordering Colfax has elevate crime issues
+- The stretch bordering Colfax has elevated crime rates

 - St. Joseph’s hospital complex means ambulance sounds are common